Vikram Sarabhai Biography

-Considered as the Father of the Indian Space Program, Vikram Ambalal Sarabhai was born on 12th August 1919 to Ambalal Sarabhai and Sarala Sarabhai.
+Considered as the Father of the Indian Space Program, Vikram Ambalal Sarabhai was born on August 12, 1919 to Ambalal Sarabhai and Sarala Sarabhai.
 After matriculating from the Gujarat College, he cleared the Intermediate Science Examination and moved to London.

 He joined St. John’s College, University of Cambridge.
-Due to the problems of Second World War he returned to India and joined the Indian Institute of Science, Bangalore
+Due to the problems of Second World War, he returned to India and joined the Indian Institute of Science, Bangalore.

 To help the cause of the developing India, Vikram Sarabhai founded the Physical Research Laboratory in Ahmedabad.
 He was not just a scientist, but a dreamer, an innovator who not only developed science and technology institutions but also laid the foundation of some of the developmental and management institutes.
 The Indian Institute of Management (IIM), Ahmedabad and the Nehru Foundation for Development are the two world- famous organizations established by this philanthropist.
 He also set up Ahmadabad Textiles Industrial Research Association(ATIRA),Centre for Environmental Planning and Technology (CEPT) and Blind Man Association(BMA).
 One of the greatest achievements of Vikram Sarabhai was the development of Indian Space Research Organization (ISRO).
 It was due to his efforts that this space organization came into being.

-Vikram Sarabhai left for his heavenly abode on 31st December 1971 at Kovalam.
+Vikram Sarabhai left for his heavenly abode on December 31, 1971 at Kovalam.